-Hi, I'm Blake, and I'm a VP of Engineering.
+Hi, I’m Blake, and I’m an Engineering Leader.
 You might work with me, or for me, or I might even work for you.
 We might have just met, or worked together for ages.
 Whatever the case may be, consider this a convenient guide to me and how I like to manage people and teams.

-My goal as a leader is to empower those I work for: the people I manage.
+My goal as a leader is to delight and enable customers and to solve their problems by empowering those I work for: my teams.
 The work I do is for you, not the other way around.
-My job is to provide clarity, context, priority, and feedback.
-I don't want to be here solely to tell you what to do.
-I'm here to help enable you to do whatever it is that you do best.
+My job is to provide strategy, clarity, context, priority, and feedback.
+I don’t want to be here solely to tell you what to do — in fact, micromanaging makes me miserable.
+I’m here to help enable you to do whatever it is that you do best.

 You never know if we’re preventing a critical business process from completing, holding up a major product launch, or impacting a demo for a board of directors.
 We may only work 8 hours a day, 5 days a week, but our software works around the clock, around the world, every single day.

-Whether it took 5 hours, 5 days, or 5 months, our customers don't care if something doesn't work or doesn't meet their expectations.
+Whether it took 5 hours, 5 days, or 5 months, our customers don’t care.
+If something doesn’t work or doesn’t meet their expectations, it’s failing us and them.
 Everything we ship to customers should be of the highest quality, regardless of the size or effort put into the work behind it.

 I have high expectations for you the same way I hope that you have high expectations for me.
 I’ll always strive for open, honest, and timely feedback.
 I assume everyone’s operating with the best intentions.